 Here, we give you a rundown of what’s in your e-cigarette and why vaping has been deemed 95% safer than smoking.

-Before explaining what’s in e-liquid, it’s important to note what’s not in it – specifically, tobacco and tar.
+Before explaining what’s in E-Liquid, it’s important to note what’s not in it – specifically, tobacco and tar.

 We know that smoking is extremely dangerous, so why is it so hard for many smokers to give up cigarettes?

-E-liquids contain nicotine in a liquid form.
+Unless it is nicotine-free, E-Liquids contain nicotine in a liquid form.
 Along with other ingredients, the nicotine is heated by the e-cigarette so that it can be ingested as a vapour, rather than smoked in a cigarette.
 This allows people to get a nicotine hit while avoiding the dangers of tobacco.

 It is not toxic or carcinogenic – in fact, 45% passes through the kidneys, and the rest is broken down into lactic acid.

+A higher amount of PG in your E-Liquid is likely to give a stronger throat hit.
 For those who have just started using e-cigarettes, it may cause you to feel thirsty and your mouth to feel dry, which is why it’s recommended to drink extra water until your body adapts to it.

-From classic menthol to cotton candy or cola, there are thousands of e-liquid flavours on the market.
-As you’d expect, they control what an e-liquid tastes like, masking the taste of nicotine.
+From classic menthol to cotton candy or cola, there are thousands of E-Liquid flavours on the market.
+As you’d expect, they control what an E-Liquid tastes like, masking the taste of nicotine.

 Flavourings are made from a combination of ingredients that must be thoroughly tested and regulated by official bodies in the UK before they’re deemed safe for consumption.

-Before an e-liquid product is released to the market, it must meet a strict series of regulations set out by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+Before an E-Liquid product is released to the market, it must meet a strict series of regulations set out by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 Some of the rules include:

-- Nicotine strength cannot exceed 20mg/ml
+- Nicotine strength cannot exceed 20mg/ml.

-- Ban on specific ingredients, such as colourings, caffeine, and taurine
+- Ban on specific ingredients, such as colourings, caffeine, and taurine.

-- All e-cigarettes and e-liquids must be submitted to the MHRA before they can be sold
+- All e-cigarettes and E-Liquids must be submitted to the MHRA before they can be sold.

 This ensures that all products comply with the latest safety guidelines and prevent harmful or untested e-liquids from being sold on the mainstream market.

-Whether you like the taste of tobacco or want to experiment with fruity flavours, there are plenty of e-liquids that will help you give up cigarettes for good.
+Whether you like the taste of tobacco or want to experiment with fruity flavours, there are plenty of E-Liquids that will help you give up cigarettes for good.
 Explore our huge range online or visit your nearest Red Box Vape to test out a variety of flavours in store!